Happy People Make Happy Food

 While Darlene credits Vicky’s support in helping her land the job, she did come with restaurant experience, a definite asset.
 She was both “terrified and excited” when she was offered the position, wondering if she would have what it takes to do the work.

 As Darlene has become more familiar with her work, she’s also become more comfortable and confident.
 She loves the early morning hours, she loves the convenient location that lets her take the bus to work, and she loves the fresh, healthy food she gets to prepare.
-She loves the people she works with and truly values the support she gets from Jordan and from Nick, the café’s cook.
-Being part of a team is important to Darlene.
+She loves the people she works with and truly values being part of a team.

 “We’ve got each other’s back, you never feel like you’re alone,” she says.
 “We work together to deliver food that’s super fresh and really healthy.
 It really doesn’t feel like work.
 It feels like a bunch of people getting together to cook.
 Happy people make happy food!”